Find a Therapist for Grief in Chapel Hill

 1829 East Franklin Street, Chapel Hill, North Carolina 27514

 Justine Grosso is a Psychologist in Chapel Hill, North Carolina and has been in practice for 10 years.
-They treat Grief & Loss, Relationship(s) with Friends/Roommates, Anxiety.
+They treat Grief & Loss, Personal Growth, Work/Life Balance.

 Integrative, somatic, trauma-informed psychotherapy.
 "You're not broken, your nervous system is trying to protect you."